Chart Color Schemes

 Byron Bay was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Byron Bay has a higher level of cultural diversity than most local areas, with 15.1% of its population speaking a language other than English at home and 30.4% born overseas.
-Christianity is the predominant religion in Byron Bay, making up 28.4% of its population.
-However, Judaism is more prevalent in Byron Bay compared to the rest of NSW, comprising 1.1% versus 0.6%.
+Byron Bay, surveyed in June 2021, exhibited higher cultural diversity than most local markets, with 15.1% of its population speaking a language other than English at home, and 30.4% born overseas.
+Christianity was the predominant religion, comprising 28.4%.
+Judaism, however, showed significant overrepresentation at 1.1%, compared to 0.6% in Rest of NSW.

 Frequently Asked Questions - Diversity